xRyul/can-I-walk-my-dog-today/README.md

 ## To Do

+- Time Locale.
+Show time at location.
+Calculate all graphs based on destination time.
 - Projecting becomeing too large.
 Split and move into Typescript?
 Look into React, Tailwinds, Next?
 Look into minification and speed up load time, reduced API calls etc.
 - [ ] Fix walking advice!
 It is dangerously high.
   - [ ] Newline for walking advice.
 Provide explanation why? e.g. expnd wlaking advice card or maybe provide a small chart with all possible metrics?